 Two decades ago, marketers and business prognosticators began to envision a world of one to one marketing, essentially where businesses would communicate with - and cater to - their customers one at a time.
 Segmentation is also helpful when defining populations being served by not for profits and government departments, helping them to communicate and serve diverse populations.

-We're not there yet, but new and evolving marketing and media channels now allow firms to target small, coherent groups or segments of customers and prospects with unprecedented precision.
+We're not there yet, but new and evolving marketing and media channels now allow organizations to target small, coherent groups or segments with unprecedented precision.

-But how do you define or identify the right segments to target in the first place?
-While geographic, demographic, ethnic and other 'simple' segmentation schema are appropriate in some cases, we typically advocate that customers be grouped according to the fundamental needs and attitudes that drive their purchase and/or consumption decisions.
-Grouping customers according to their core/basic needs, as well as enduring personal characteristics, can lead to powerful - and sometimes unexpected - insights for not just marketers, but also product designers, customer relationship managers and business strategists.
+But how do you define or identify segments in the first place?
+While geographic, demographic, ethnic and other 'simple' segmentation schema are appropriate in some cases, we typically advocate that customers be grouped according to the fundamental needs and attitudes that drive their purchase/consumption/ usage decisions.
+Grouping individuals according to their core/basic needs, as well as enduring personal characteristics, can lead to powerful - and sometimes unexpected - insights for not just marketers, but also product designers, customer relationship managers, business strategists and policy analysts and planners.

 Please contact us to find out how we can help you with your market segmentation needs.